calsora/Dynasnap-Public/index.md

 Simplify your bug tracking workflow capture context directly from Dynamics and push it into Azure DevOps without switching tabs.

+Dynasnap's goal is to save developer's time by having all of the details at once (diagnostics from Dynamics 365, screenshots and page urls) in DevOps.

 [➡️ Install on Chrome](https://chromewebstore.google.com/detail/cefglnibcjbhdhgoheindnhacfebglnl?utm_source=item-share-cb)

 ## Demo